Master Gardener Core Training-Fall 2018

 Those students who are permitted to record are not permitted to redistribute audio or video recordings of statements or comments from the course to individuals who are not students in the course without the express permission of the faculty member and of any students who are recorded.
 Students found to have violated this policy are subject to discipline in accordance with provisions of section 200.020 of the Collected Rules and Regulations of the University of Missouri pertaining to student conduct matters.

-If you need special accommodations because of a disability, or if you need materials in an alternative format, please inform your instructor or contact Customer Support .
+If you need special accommodations because of a disability, or if you need materials in an alternative format, please contact Customer Support.